ExtensityAI/symbolicai/README.md

 ### WebCrawler Engine

-To perform web crawling we use `Selenium`.
+To access any data source from the web, we can use `Selenium`.
 The following example shows how to crawl a website and return the results:

 ```python
 expr = Expression()